Jack Bionda: Hockey

 At the same time that Bionda was establishing himself as Canada's greatest lacrosse player, he also had a full career in hockey.
 He played junior hockey for the Toronto Marlboros of the Ontario Hockey Association from 1951 to 1954, and was signed by the Toronto Maple Leafs of the National Hockey League.
 Bionda played 13 games with the Leafs in the 1955–56 season, but spent most of the year with the Pittsburgh Hornets, the Leafs' affiliate in the American Hockey League.
 He led the AHL in penalty minutes with 190, despite playing only 46 games of the league's 64-game schedule.

 Bionda was claimed by the Boston Bruins in the intraleague draft in June 1956, and would split the next three seasons between the Bruins and their AHL affiliates, the Springfield Indians and the Providence Reds.
 Over four seasons in the NHL, Bionda played 93 games, with three goals, 12 points, and 113 penalty minutes.

 Bionda then played eight seasons in the minor professional Western Hockey League: one year with the Victoria Cougars (1959–60) and seven years with the Portland Buckaroos.
-Bionda was the biggest and most popular defenceman of the Buckeroos during those first seven years of the team's existence.
+Bionda was the biggest and most popular defenceman of the Buckaroos during those first seven years of the team's existence.
 They made it to the league championship in six of those seven years, winning twice: 1960–61 and 1964–65.
 Bionda retired in 1967.